aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 </p>

-The journey begins with a thorough discovery and assessment of your on-premises VMware environment (1). **AWS Transform for VMware** supports multiple discovery methods, including RVTools for VMware inventory collection, AWS Application Discovery Agent (Discovery Agent) for gathering network communication patterns between applications and servers, Application Discovery Service Agentless Collector (Agentless Collector) for non-intrusive collection of TCP/IP network connections and process data, and ModelizeIT for additional network dependency mapping.
+The journey begins with a thorough discovery and assessment of your on-premises VMware environment (1). **AWS Transform for VMware** supports multiple discovery methods:

+- RVTools for VMware inventory collection
+- AWS Application Discovery Agent (Discovery Agent) for gathering network communication patterns between applications and servers
+- Application Discovery Service Agentless Collector (Agentless Collector) for collecting communication data without installing an agent

 These tools help build a comprehensive view of application-to-application communications, server-to-server dependencies, and overall network topology.

 The **Inventory Discovery Agent** (3) collects crucial data from your on-premises environment and stores it securely in both Amazon Simple Storage Service (Amazon S3) buckets (14) within the AWS Discovery account (12) and AWS Migration Hub (13).
 This data forms the foundation for informed migration planning and is further processed by Migration Hub (13) and AWS Application Discovery Service (16).
 AWS Transform works together with these services to provide a single place to track migration progress and collect server inventory and dependency data, which is essential for successful application grouping and wave planning.